tcdowney/downey-io-jekyll/blog/_posts/2021-01-30-folding-at-home-raspberry-pi-arm.md

 That's it!
 If you ever want to uninstall Folding@Home from your Pi, just run `sudo dpkg -P fahclient`.

 ## Folding Performance Comparison
 These things get pretty hot under heavy load, so I decided to test out three different configurations to see what kind of cooling was necessary to fold at max power without thermal throttling.
 I recorded temperature and clock speed stats while folding using [the same script](https://github.com/tcdowney/knick-knacks/blob/7cc6c9e47fd918f5d68bb938dec952dd2a323b58/raspberry-pi/raspi-metrics.sh) that I used in my cooling experiment.
+I dropped a few Amazon referral links to the various cases I used, so if you buy anything through them I'll earn a few bucks and maybe recoup a bit of the electric costs these little guys incurred. 😛

 The amount and difficulty of work distributed by Folding@Home is variable so I let the Pis run for two weeks to see what they could accomplish.